 - count: the total number of result documents available (only available if the query was executed with the count attribute set) - code: the HTTP status code - extra: an optional JSON object with extra information about the query result contained in its stats sub-attribute.
 For data-modification queries, the extra.stats sub-attribute will contain the number of modified documents and the number of documents that could not be modified due to an error (if ignoreErrors query option is specified) - cached: a boolean flag indicating whether the query result was served from the query cache or not.
-If the query result is served from the query cache, the extra return attribute will not contain any stats sub-attribute and no profile sub-attribute. - hasMore: A boolean indicator whether there are more results available for the cursor on the server is returned if the JSON representation is malformed or the query specification is missing from the request.
-If the JSON representation is malformed or the query specification is missing from the request, the server will respond with HTTP 400.
-The body of the response will contain a JSON object with additional error details.
-The object has the following attributes:

-- result (anonymous json object): an array of result documents (might be empty if query has no results) - error: A flag to indicate that an error occurred (false in this case) - id: id of temporary cursor created on the server (optional, see above)
+If the query result is served from the query cache, the extra return attribute will not contain any stats sub-attribute and no profile sub-attribute. - hasMore: A boolean indicator whether there are more results available for the cursor on the server - result (anonymous json object): an array of result documents (might be empty if query has no results) - error: A flag to indicate that an error occurred (false in this case) - id: id of temporary cursor created on the server (optional, see above)